MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/background-operations.md

 |`BackgroundOperationStateCode`|Integer|Background Operation State Code|
 |`BackgroundOperationStatusCode`|Integer|Background Operation Status Code|

-To configure this message, refer to the [Register a plug-in](register-plug-in.md) instructions, and ensure that you set the message name as `OnBackgroundOperationComplete` in asynchronous mode.
+To configure this message, refer to the [Register a plug-in](register-plug-in.md) instructions, and ensure that you set the message name as `OnBackgroundOperationComplete`.
 Set the **Auto Delete** to `true` so that the [System Job (AsyncOperation)](reference/entities/asyncoperation.md) record is automatically removed.

 ## Cancel background operations

 You can cancel a background operation that you initiated before it starts.

-- If the operation hasn't begun execution yet, the platform won't execute it.
+- If the operation hasn't begun execution yet, Dataverse doesn't start it.
-- If the execution has already started, the platform won't abort the operation.
+- If the execution has already started, Dataverse doesn't abort the operation.
-- If an error occurs during the execution, the platform won't retry it if a cancellation request was made.
+- If an error occurs during the execution, Dataverse doesn't retry it if a cancellation request was made.

-If you try to cancel a background operation that has already completed, you will get the following error:
+If you try to cancel a background operation that has already completed, you get the following error:

 `Canceling background operation is not allowed after it is in terminal state.`